ClaytonJaksha/lab5/README.md

 ## Testing Methodology/Results

 #### Testing Methodology
+To test the funcionality of my program, I attached the hardware IAW the diagram in my deisgn section, loaded the program, ran the program, and pressed buttons on my remote.
+If it did what I wanted, then it passed the test.
 #### Results
 The code works!
 ##### Basic Functionality
+By pressing the "4" button on my remote, the red LED would toggle.
+Then, by pressing the "6" button, the green LED would toggle.
+Fairly straightforward to test and everything worked as expected.
 ##### A Functionality
+For this one, I made the etch-a-sketch function through my remote control.
+In my implementation, I made the "2" button move the cursor up, the "4" button move left, the "6" button move right, the "8" button move down, and the "5" button toggle color.
+The solution mostly worked.
+The basic idea of moving a block and then erasing blocks works fine, but the command `initNokia()` leaves a couple of weird ghost bits drawn on the screen with every button press.

+However, I would say that the goal of the lab has been accomplished.

 ## Observations and Conclusion
 #### Observations